 Why is it Difficult to Sell a Comic Book Collection?

 So you're ready to sell your comics.
-What is your first thought?
+What's your first thought?
 Are these books valuable?
 How can I get the maximum amount for this comic collection?
-This is an interesting thought that is usually followed by a completely contradictory mindset.
+This is an interesting thought that's usually followed by a completely contradictory mindset.
 That thought usually has to do with the comics you have being extremely heavy and taking up a good amount of space (which is very understandable).
-Now how do you get rid of these heavy comics and get your space back while getting the maximum amount for them?
+Now how do you get rid of these heavy comics quickly and get your space back while getting the maximum amount for them?
 These are two completely clashing thoughts.

-Now, you think to yourself that you're ok with putting in all the effort of selling them online yourself.
+Now, you think to yourself that you're ok with putting in all the effort of selling them online.
 Next, you need to learn about grading a comic (use our guide on whether it's worth grading your comics).
 You also need to learn about the process of selling them online before even listing any comics on eBay, hipcomics, or any other selling site/app.
-Once you have familiarized yourself with the process, you need to understand that every sale will not be perfect and there will be issues when selling your comic books online.
-Certain buyers, might not agree with your grading (especially if you're new), some buyers might want to return an item for many reasons, others might want to send low offers in hopes of getting a steal.
+Once you've familiarized yourself with the process, you need to understand that every sale will not be perfect and there will be issues when selling your comic books online.
+Certain buyers, might not agree with your grading (especially if you're new), some buyers might want to return an item for many reasons, and others might want to send low offers in hopes of getting a steal.
 These all make selling comic books online very difficult or tedious for some.

 The other option you might think to yourself is to consign your comic books online.
-This might sound like the best option, however, most consignment shops are not interested in books that have little value to them.
-They have enough people asking them to consign low-end books, and can't be bothered with making such an effort to make 20-30 percent on what you have (many consigners will charge 50 percent on low-end items if they take them).
+This might sound like the best option, however, most consignment shops aren't interested in books that have little value to them.
+They have enough people asking them to consign low-end books, and can't be bothered with making such an effort to make 20-30 percent on something with a low value (many consigners will charge 50 percent on low-end items if they take them).
 Some shops only want graded comics for consignment as they want to prevent any returns on items that aren't theirs.